qugar.quad

 Alias for field number 3

-Bases: object
+Bases: Protocol

-Class for generating quadratures for unfitted domains.
+Protocol class for generating quadratures for unfitted domains.

-create_quad_custom_cells(degree: int, dlf_cells: ndarray[Any, dtype[int32]], tag: int | None = None) CustomQuad[source]
+create_quad_custom_cells(degree: int, cells: ndarray[Any, dtype[int32]], tag: int | None = None) CustomQuad[source]

 Returns the custom quadratures for the given cells.